 Item Findings Synopsis A combination of the flood mitigation options including the Billinudgel Levee and Billinudgel Infrastructure upgrades were proposed to mitigate the overland flow flood risk for the areas behind the Billinudgel Levee.
-Potential Impacts While the Billinudgel Levee solely resulted in residual overland flow flooding, a combination of improved Billinudgel stormwater infrastructure was proposed to drain the overland flow and protect the township.
+Potential While the Billinudgel Levee solely resulted in residual overland flow Impacts infrastructure was proposed to drain the overland flow and protect the township.
 Coastal Impacts No coastal impacts were identified for this mitigation option Key Constraints The Pacific Motorway as well as the residential area East and downstream of Billinudgel limit the drainage options for Billinudgel, as any options is to not adversely impact downstream or other urban areas.
 Potential The North Byron FRMS&P investigated the viability of these flood